vtbag/element-crossing/README.md

 ## !!!
 News !!!

-## What happened so far:
+First official release of this code!

 ## What is it?

-This library provides a robust solution for maintaining HTML elements and their associated states across cross-document view transitions.
-It is designed to enhance the user experience by ensuring that important elements and their current states are preserved as users navigate through different pages or documents.
+This library provides a robust solution for maintaining HTML elements and their associated state across cross-document view transitions.